sigu-training/clinical_genomics/tutorial.md

 {: .question}

-# Variant annotation and reporting
+# Variant annotation

 A list of variants detected in a set of samples is a start, but to discover biologically or clinically relevant information in it is almost impossible without some additional tools and data.
 In particular, the variants in the list need to be:

-- **prioritized** with respect to their potential relevance for the biological / clinical phenotype that is studied
+- **annotated** with respect to their potential relevance for the biological / clinical phenotype that is studied

   Even with exome sequencing, only a fraction of the detected variants will